myronkharkover/daily-pennsylvanian-basic-scraper/README.md

 This template includes a sample workflow to demonstrate the core git scraping capabilities.
 Read on to learn how to customize it!

+## Updated Script.py

+I updated the URL in the requests.get() call from the homepage to the Academics section at https://www.thedp.com/section/academics

+Instead of finding an anchor tag with the class "frontpage-link", the scraper now looks for the most recent headline by selecting the first <a> element with the assumed CSS class "article__headline".
+This selector is intended to capture the headline of the top (most recent) article in the Academics section.
+I targeted recent headlines from the Academics section to stay informed on key changes at the school—especially since the new administration has reduced some of Penn’s funding.

 ## Overview

 The workflow defined in `.github/workflows/scrape.yaml` runs on a defined schedule to: